The partial activity scheme, commonly known as partial unemployment, is a system that allows the employer to:

 Second step: complete the following formalities:

-- Prior consultation of the social and economic committee, when it exists;
+- Prior consultation with the social and economic committee, where one exists;

 - A request for prior authorization from the Direccte.

-In principle, the request must be sent to the Direccte before the start of partial activity.
+In principle, the application must be submitted to the Direccte (Regional Directorate for Labor, Employment and Vocational Training) before the start of partial activity.

-This request is made entirely electronically on the following site: https://activitepartielle.emploi.gouv.fr .
+This application is completed entirely online at the following website: https://activitepartielle.emploi.gouv.fr .

 - The reasons justifying the use of partial activity;